-Thick stair treads differ from ordinary treads in that they are thicker than 1 inch.
+Thick stair treads are modern stair treads that differ from ordinary treads in that they are thicker than 1 inch.
 They are custom built by gluing pieces of high quality wood together.
 This allows them to hold up to a lifetime of wear.

 This style of stair tread is perfect for open riser staircases. the simplicity of the design allows for easy installation to tread brackets with a no nonsense appearance.
 Railing options are also easy to install on the front or sides of the stair tread because of its thickness.